docelic/amber-introduction/README.md

   ]),
 ```

-And running `npm install` for the plugin to be installed (saved to "node_modules/" subdirectory).
+And as usual, you need to run `npm install` for the plugin to be installed (saved to "node_modules/" subdirectory).

 ## Asset Management Alternatives<a name="asset_management_alternatives"></a>